 Adding those groups up, 96% of women said they would prefer dating a guy who’s in good shape, whereas only 1% of women were totally open to dating men of any size or shape.

-Now, to be clear, if you’re in bad shape, you can certainly win a girl over based on a myriad of other attributes… but 97–99% would still have found you more attractive if you’d been in better shape.
+Now, to be clear, if you’re in bad shape, you can undoubtedly win a girl over based on a myriad of other attributes… but 97–99% would still have found you more attractive if you’d been in better shape.

 Lesson #8: Women Don’t Like Guys Who Are Musclebound or Shredded